Wakehurst tickets and prices

 As we are a charity, please consider donating your ticket price to help us continue our vital conservation work.

 On arrival you will need to present:

-Your membership card, or email confirmation of membership.
+Your membership card, or email confirmation of membership if you have one.

 Concessions may need to provide ID.

-You will have 30 minutes from your chosen time slot to enter the Wakehurst.
+If you have a pre-booked ticket, you will have 30 minutes from your chosen time slot to enter Wakehurst.

-Please help keep to social distancing guidelines and don’t arrive earlier than your time.
+Please maintain social distancing and don’t arrive earlier than your time slot.

 We urgently need your help